ivansible/linux/roles/rclone/README.md

 Normally rclone mounts are only accessible to root.
 If `nonroot` is true, the mount will be read-only accessible by the members of group `rclone`.

-    bglog: false
-If true, the background rclone process will dump a debugging log in /tmp.

     proxy: proto://host:port
 Optional proxy, protocol is one of `http`,`https`,`socks`,`socks5`.

 ## Tags

 - `lin_rclone_install` -- install rclone
-- `lin_rclone_wrapper` -- create fuse wrapper for mount
 - `lin_rclone_config` -- add remotes in config file
 - `lin_rclone_mounts` -- create fstab/systemd entries and configure automount
 - `lin_rclone_bashrc` -- create bash alias for rclone